-I am a Senior Researcher at the Human-IST Research Institute, affiliated with the University of Fribourg, Switzerland.
-Currently pursuing my post-doctoral research, I am working on projects which attempt to consolidate the perspectives of spatiality (architectural and urban spaces), sensing, and interaction design in order to have an impact on aspects related to Sustainability, Well-Being, Collaboration, and User Experience.
 I hold a PhD in Computer Science from Swiss Federal Institute of Technology Lausanne (EPFL).
-Situated at the intersection of Human-Computer Interaction (HCI) and Social Cognition, and completed in 2015, my dissertation examined the relationship between collaborating groups and their interactions with shared artifacts and environment, with implications for Computer Supported Collaborative Work/Learning (CSCW/L) and Technology Enhanced Learning (TEL) research.
+Situated at the intersection of Human-Computer Interaction (HCI) and Social Cognition, and completed in 2015, my dissertation examined the relationship between collaborating groups and their interactions with shared artifacts and environment, and how these interactions can inform us about the quality of ongoing collaboration.